 OLED vs LED: The Science of the Pros and Cons

-LEDs and OLEDs are technologies that convert electrical energy into visible light, known as electroluminescence.
+LEDs and OLEDs are technologies that convert electrical energy into visible light, through a process known as electroluminescence.
 They have both been adapted into a wide range of display technologies, but are best-known for their use in TV displays.

 Light emitting diodes (LEDs) and their organic counterparts, organic light emitting diodes (OLEDs), are more reliable than traditional incandescent lighting.
 Plus they produce light without also producing heat, while incandescent lighting is the result of a heated wire filament glowing white-hot.

-The emergence of OLEDs has built on existing LED technology, and are superior in several ways.
-However, OLEDs have not replaced LEDs and, instead, the two technologies exist alongside each other.
-This makes understanding the difference between the two important.
+The emergence of OLEDs has built on existing LED technology and involves specialized equipment like glove boxes and spin coaters for precise manufacturing.
+OLEDs are superior in several ways, but they have not replaced LEDs.
+Instead, the two technologies exist alongside each other, making it important to understand the differences between them.

 What's the Difference?